muchbalance/muchbalance.github.io/README.md

+A simple & fast web app to check your DOGE balance.
+Dogecoin MuchBalance or Dogecoin Much Balance is a faster alternative to DogeChain and other blockchain explorers, although we are not their competitors.
+A simple & fast web app to check your BITCOIN balance.
+Bitcoin MuchBalance or Bitcoin Much Balance is a faster alternative to Blockchain.com and other blockchain explorers, although we are not their competitors.

 Use :

 By entering your dogecoin/bitcoin address in input field, you will get your - dogecoin/bitcoin wallet balance in dogecoin/bitcoin & in USD, a QR Code of your address, received amount in dogecoin/bitcoin, spent amount in dogecoin/bitcoin.